Screen showing how to get started fast with Sales, Service, and Marketing

 What is a small business?

 Small businesses are generally defined by the U.S. Small Business Administration (SBA) as independent operations having fewer than 200 employees.
-And the majority of small businesses in the United States have fewer than five employees, according to the U.S. Census Bureau
+And the majority of small businesses in the United States have fewer than five employees, according to the U.S. Census BureauOpens in a new window.

 But the number — or lack — of employees doesn’t necessarily define a “small business.”
 A business’s size can also be determined by the number of sales, the range of individual business locations, and other factors.